 Designed in part by Chris Sharma, the Shaman is best suited to the kind of climbing Sharma enjoys most: steep, endurance limestone sport routes.
 They perform incredibly well on this terrain, dominating small pockets, toeing in on positive crimps, toe hooking on tufa-like features, and heeling on small edges.
 The Trax SAS rubber is super sticky and features a Variable Thickness Rand, designed to pattern durability and flexibility throughout the sole.
 Meanwhile, the synthetic upper maintains a tight fit over time, and the three Velcro straps are thin enough to give ample room for toe rubber.

-The Shaman was updated last year, and now comes in four separate models: a lace-up (available in high- and low-volume fits) and the velcro version here (also available in two volumes).
+The Shaman was updated last year and now comes in four separate models: a lace-up (available in high- and low-volume fits) and the Velcro version here (also available in two volumes).
 Like the outgoing design, all four Shamans still feature Evolv’s unique “Knuckle Box” and “Love Bump” technologies, which keep the foot in a powerful yet comfortable position.
-And unlike your average velcro shoe, the Evolv is relatively stiff, akin to the Instinct VS above (that said, the split sole does offer more flexibility than a design like the Katana).
+And unlike your average Velcro shoe, the Evolv is relatively stiff, akin to the Instinct VS above (that said, the split sole does offer more flexibility than a design like the Katana).
 Modern boulderers and gym climbers might want a softer design, but the Shaman nevertheless offers top-notch power and precision for edging and hooking up steep climbs...
-Read in-depth review
+Read in-depth Shaman review (older version)

 See the Evolv Shaman See the Evolv Shaman LV